milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 We provide choices about the personal data we collect about you.
 The choices you make will not apply to any personal data associated with an Organization under your Account.

 Access, correction, and deletion.
 If you're a GitHub user, you may access, update, alter, or delete your basic user profile information by editing your user profile or contacting GitHub Support or GitHub Premium Support.
-You can control the information we collect about you by limiting what information is in your profile, by keeping your information current, or by contacting GitHub Support or GitHub Premium Support.
+You can control the information we collect about you by limiting what information is in your profile, by keeping your information current, by changing your cookie preferences, or by contacting GitHub Support or GitHub Premium Support.

 We retain and use your information as described in this Privacy Statement, but barring legal requirements, we will delete your full profile within 90 days of your request.
 After an account has been deleted, certain data, such as contributions to other Users' repositories and comments in others' issues, will remain.
 However, we will delete or de-identify your personal data, including your username and email address, from the author field of issues, pull requests, and comments by associating them with a ghost user.
 That said, the email address you have provided via your Git commit settings will always be associated with your commits in the Git system.
 If you choose to make your email address private, you should also update your Git commit settings.
 We are unable to change or delete data in the Git commit history — the Git software is designed to maintain a record — but we do enable you to control what information you put in that record.